2050 Net Zero Strategy - Lam Research

 TCFD Category Aligned Practices at LAM

-TCFD Category: Metrics and targets Aligned Practices at LAM: 2025 and 2030 GHG reduction goals aligned with Science Based Targets Initiative (SBTi) methodology
+TCFD Category: Metrics and targets Aligned Practices at LAM: 2030 GHG reduction goals aligned with SBTi methodology

-Scope 3 emissions inventory to understand impacts in the value chain
+Scope 3 emissions inventory and emissions-reduction goals to understand impacts in the value chain

 2050 goal to achieve net zero across all emissions scopes, with interim goals for 2030 and 2040